 Maybe it is the patriarch fathers of biblical history who are the greatest.
 Those who accomplished great feats of faith endured trials and tests well beyond most that men praise and say, “look at them.”
-Great kings that were righteous, mighty, or wise.
+Perhaps it is great kings that were righteous, mighty, or wise.
 That many love to hear and read the words they have written.
 It could be those down through the last several centuries that have reformed the churches and established vast denominations in their name.

 While many of these were great and esteemed by God as being righteous, full of integrity, and faithful to the Lord.
 They are not necessarily the greatest in the kingdom of God.
 Just being well-known or popular does not define greatness in God’s vocabulary.
-If we are to know who is the greatest in His Kingdom we must listen to what the ruler of the Kingdom, who is Jesus Christ, has to say on this matter.
-You might be surprised to find out who is actually considered the greatest in the Kingdom of God.
+If we are to know who is the greatest in His Kingdom we must listen to what the ruler of the Kingdom has to say on this matter.
+You might be surprised to find out who is actually considered the greatest in the Kingdom of God according to Jesus.

 And Jesus said, “Truly, I say to you, among those born of women there has arisen no one greater than John the Baptist.
 Yet the one who is least in the kingdom of heaven is greater than he.”
 Matthew 11:11